-- 29. On his first appointment, every newly appointed director receives a "Brief Guide for Directors" on his duties and responsibilities to ensure that he is fully aware of his responsibilities under statute and common law, the Listing Rules, legal and other regulatory requirements and the Company's business and governance policies.
-Subsequently, on each occasion that revisions to these legal and regulatory requirements are introduced which may have an impact for the Company, the Company Secretary provides all directors with the necessary briefing, where necessary with the assistance of external legal consultants. - 30.
-Every director must always know his/her responsibilities as a director of the Company and its conduct, business activities and development.
-Non-executive directors have the same duties of care and skill and fiduciary duties as executive directors. - 31.
-All directors participate in continuous professional development to develop and refresh their knowledge and skills to ensure that their contribution to the Board remains informed and relevant.
-Suitable training is arranged and funded by the Company, placing an appropriate emphasis on the roles, functions and duties of a listed company director.
-Directors provide a record of the training they received to the Company. - 32.
-Directors should ensure that they can give sufficient time and attention to the Company's affairs. - 33.
-The Company has adopted Codes for Securities Transactions no less exacting than the Model Code set out in Appendix C3 to the Listing Rules, containing rules for directors, officers and relevant employees of the Company in respect of their dealings in the securities of the Company, and all directors, officers and relevant employees are required to comply with their obligations under the relevant code. - 34.
-All directors must disclose to the Board on their first appointment, and in a timely manner for any changes, their interests as director in other companies or organisations, the number and nature of offices held in public companies or organisations and other significant commitments.
+- 31. On his/her first appointment, every newly appointed director shall receive a "Brief Guide for Directors" on his/her duties and responsibilities and a comprehensive, formal and tailored induction arranged and funded by the Company.
+Subsequently, on each occasion that revisions to these legal and regulatory requirements are introduced which may have an impact for the Company, the Company Secretary shall provide all directors with the necessary briefing, where necessary with the assistance of external legal consultants. - 32.
+Every director must understand, and, at all times, be aware of his/her responsibilities as a director of the Company and its conduct, business activities and development.
+Non-executive directors have the same duties of care and skill and fiduciary duties as executive directors. - 33.
+All directors shall participate in continuous professional development ("CPD") to develop and refresh their knowledge and skills for a proper understanding of the Company's business, operations and governance policies and full awareness of their responsibilities under statute and common law, the Listing Rules, legal and other regulatory requirements.

+In each financial year, all directors shall receive CPD covering topics as specified under the Listing Rules.
+Any first-time directors (as defined under the Listing Rules) shall complete the minimum hours of training on topics stipulated by the Exchange.
+Suitable CPD for all directors shall be arranged and funded by the Company.
+Directors shall provide a record of the training they received to the Company.

+Information regarding the CPD received by the directors shall be disclosed in the Company's annual report according to the Listing Rules.

+- 34. Directors should ensure that they can give sufficient time and attention to the Company's affairs. - 35.
+The Company has adopted Codes for Securities Transactions no less exacting than the Model Code set out in Appendix C3 to the Listing Rules, containing rules for directors, officers and relevant employees of the Company in respect of their dealings in the securities of the Company, and all directors, officers and relevant employees are required to comply with their obligations under the relevant code. - 36.
+All directors must disclose to the Board on their first appointment, and in a timely manner for any changes, their interests as director in other companies or organisations, the number and nature of offices held in public companies or organisations and other significant external time commitments.
 The identity of the companies or organisations and an indication of the time involved shall also be disclosed.
 Such declarations of interests and disclosure are also updated annually.